Abandoned & Little-Known Airfields:

 the hangars were really in a sad state, and the venerable TriMotor was long gone.”

-An aerial view looking north at the Asotin County Airport, from the 1971 WA State Airport Directory (courtesy of Chris Kennedy).
+An undated aerial view looking north at the Asotin County Airport, from the 1971 WA State Airport Directory (courtesy of Chris Kennedy).

 The directory depicted Asotin County Airport as having a single 4,000' gravel Runway 7/25,